The next task was going to be the real nerve-wracking task: The lining.

 It was a small event, mostly filled with people I knew, and it was very cool to show off the coat.
 But a few problems started to emerge as I wore it out for the first time.
 When I got back home, I finished the detailing (including loads of handstitching) and hung it up.

 But I quickly revisited the project, because I can’t leave well-enough alone.
 The shoulder pads were simply too big.
 It made the coat awkward to put on or take off, and gave me beefier shoulders than the coat should give.
 I bought some smaller, padstitched muslin shoulder pads.
+EDIT: It should be noted that the original coats actually had no shoulder pad reinforcement at all – the weight of the camelhair was considered sufficiently bulky.
 I realized I had miscut the lining pattern when I initially tried to sew in my lining – the right back panel had too much removed from the side seam and it didn’t physically reach across the whole hemline.
 I had it roughly patched with some scrap silk for the moment, but that would need recutting.
 On the same notion, I had significantly misjudged how I repatterned my back panels, and the coat barely buttoned closed.